Chart Color Schemes

 The labour market in Chullora demonstrates typical performance when compared to similar areas across Australia

-Chullora has a highly educated workforce with professional services showing strong representation.
-The unemployment rate was 3.6% as of June 2025.
+Chullora has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 3.6% as of June 2025.

-Employment growth over the past year was estimated at 2.8%.
-As of June 2025904 residents were in work while the unemployment rate was 0.6% below Greater Sydney's rate of 4.2%, and workforce participation was broadly similar to Greater Sydney's 60.0%.
+This rate is 0.6% lower than Greater Sydney's rate of 4.2%.
+Workforce participation in Chullora is similar to Greater Sydney's at 60.0%.
 The dominant employment sectors among residents include health care & social assistance, professional & technical services, and finance & insurance.

-Retail trade had limited presence with 7.3% employment compared to 9.3% regionally.
-There were 6.8 workers for every resident as at the Census, indicating Chullora functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-During the year to June 2025, employment levels increased by 2.8% and labour force increased by 2.5%, causing the unemployment rate to fall by 0.3 percentage points.
-By comparison, Greater Sydney recorded employment growth of 2.6%, labour force growth of 2.9%, with unemployment rising 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion at 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Chullora's employment mix suggests local growth of approximately 7.0% over five years and 14.3% over ten years.
+Retail trade has a limited presence with 7.3% employment compared to the regional average of 9.3%.
+As of the Census, there are 6.8 workers for every resident in Chullora, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+In the year to June 2025, employment levels increased by 2.8% while labour force increased by 2.5%, causing the unemployment rate to fall by 0.3 percentage points in Chullora.
+In comparison, Greater Sydney recorded employment growth of 2.6%, labour force growth of 2.9%, with unemployment rising by 0.3 percentage points during this period.
+Providing broader context, state-level data up to Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
+This compares favourably to the national unemployment rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Chullora.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Chullora's employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment